vibdev/canvas-kit/modules/canvas-kit-react-color-picker/README.md

 #### `onEnterPress: (color: string) => void`

-> Handles onKeyPress `Enter` for submitting a selected color
+> A callback that handles onKeyPress `Enter` for submitting a selected color

 ---